 A wide range of scientists are saying little adventures make you smarter, calmer, and sexier.
 We’re not being flippant either, actual GPs are now prescribing ‘nature’ to patients to treat a range of health problems.

 Go.
 On.
 Lots.
 Of.
 Adventures.
 Can’t say it enough.
 Doctor’s orders.
+Think about it.
+When would seeing the northern lights not make you feel better?

 3) You’ll look at the concept of time in a whole new way